GLITCH-in-MATRIX9/GLITCH-in-MATRIX9/README.md

 ---

-## 🌟 Fun Facts
+## 🌟 Fun Facts about me

-- 📚 I love diving into new techs and keeping myself busy.
+- 📚 I am a Potterhead.
-- 🤑 Probably watched Transformers 25 times till now
+- 🤑 Probably watched Transformers 50 times.
-- 🌈 Constantly improving my skills to bring more life to my projects!
+- 🌈 My mother tongue doesn't have a written script.

 - [![An image of @glitchinmatrix9's Holopin badges, which is a link to view their full Holopin profile](https://holopin.me/glitchinmatrix9)](https://holopin.io/@glitchinmatrix9)